cakephp/docs/en/appendices/5-0-migration-guide.rst

 Filesystem
 ----------

-- The Filesystem package was removed, and the ``Filesystem`` was moved to the Utility package.
+- The Filesystem package was removed, and ``Filesystem`` class was moved to the Utility package.

 I18n
 ----